Skip to content

 biodegradable tree urn

-The Living Urn is a proven biodegradable tree urn system with tens of thousands of plantings worldwide.
-Each Living Urn comes with special planting additives, detailed and easy to follow instructions, and a biodegradable urn made from plant materials that is strong and rigid above ground but breaks down quickly once planted to allow the roots to grow and expand freely.
-The system comes housed in a beautiful bamboo case that is perfect for ceremonies and also comes in handy for storing and transporting the biodegradable planting urn.
-In addition, this tree urn for ashes or biotree urn offers more than 50 different tree options, narrowed down by zip code to what grows best in your area.
-All of the trees are 1.5 to 4 feet in height and are shipped direct to your doorstep fresh and ready to plant on the planting date of your choosing.
+Each Living Urn comes with special planting additives, detailed and easy-to-follow instructions, and a biodegradable urn made from plant materials.
+The bio urn is strong and rigid above ground but breaks down quickly once planted to allow the roots to grow and expand freely.
+The system comes housed in a beautiful bamboo case that’s perfect for ceremonies and handy for storing and transporting the biodegradable planting urn.
+From weeping willows to lilacs, The Living Urn has over 50 beautiful trees and shrubs to choose from.
+Simply input your zip code to narrow down the most suitable trees for your region!

 Biodegradable Burial Urns